bucsspring2024/final-project-gggg/README.md

 ## Project Description

 Classic Pong Game.
 2 players that can move their paddles up and down with either W and S key, or UP and DOWN arrow keys.
 Goals are scored if the ball collides with a players respective side.
-The ball can bounce off walls and paddles through collision handling.
+The ball can bounce off the top and bottom walls and paddles through collision handling in pygame.
+There is a popup start menu screen that prompts the user to hit space bar to begin the game.
+After any player reaches 2 goals, a game over screen is shown.

 ***